reeshuffled/reeshuffled.github.io/_posts/2023-05-22-You-Wont-Get-Left-Behind.md

 ---
-layout: writing
+layout: article
+categories: Articles
+tags: ["Artificial Intelligence"]
 title: "You Won't Get Left Behind"
-categories: Writing
-tags: ["Artificial Intelligence"]
-permalink: /writing/you-wont-get-left-behind
+slug: you-wont-get-left-behind
 description: "On AI hype and why you can just watch it ride out for now."
 ---